-- 458. Each of the 22 local authorities was awarded a grant of £250,000 to support the preparation and delivery of children and young people plans under the Children Act 2004.
+- 474. As set out in paragraph 57, please note that the increase in additional costs for public service organisations in comparison to the Regulatory Impact Assessment in July 2014 relate in the most part to salary oncosts added for consistency across the RIA.
+Other costs still relate to the attendance and contribution to all PSBs from organisations such as Police, probation, Fire and Rescue Authorities and Natural Resources Wales. - 475.
+Each of the 22 local authorities was awarded a grant of £250,000 to support the preparation and delivery of children and young people plans under the Children Act 2004.
 This was incorporated into Revenue Support Grant at the end of the 2010/11 financial year.
-The planning duties under this Act is now discharged through single integrated plans. - 459.
+The planning duties under this Act is now discharged through single integrated plans. - 476.
 From 2008/09 to 2010/11, each local authority received a grant of £50,000 to support the establishment and running costs of a Local Service Board (LSB).
 In 2011, the funding to support LSB development for local authorities in the 15 EU Convergence area (West Wales and the Valleys) was allocated instead as match funding for an European Social Fund project known as the LSB Priority Development and Delivery Projects.
 Working in partnership with the local government and third sectors (WLGA and WCVA), the focus of the project is on: